vivekbhanot/vivekbhanot.github.io/aboutme.md

 comments: true
 ---

-Intrigued by rapidly evolving role of data, from business by-product to world's newest resource for competitive advantage, I am deeply interested in being part of an organization which views data as corporate asset and is looking at either setting up from scratch or overhauling its information management system with an ultimate objective of deriving maximum value out of data.
+Vivek is currently serving as Business Intelligence Director in VPBank, Vietnam.
+As a widely recognized BI proponent in the bank, he is tasked with the responsibility of realizing CEO’s long-term vision of transforming VPBank into “data-driven bank”.
+Under his leadership, VPBank became an industry pioneer with two major firsts - implementing a comprehensive Data Governance mechanism and setting up a BI Competency Center (BICC).

+The Data Governance program of the bank garnered international recognition after receiving TDWI (The Data Warehousing Institute, USA) “Best Practices Award” in 2015.
+BICC, which was established in 2014, was ranked no. 1 unit in the bank in “Excellence in Internal Customer Service” category for 3 consecutive years (2014-2016) since its inception.

+Serving on the bank’s Board of Management, Vivek has been instrumental in putting BI into business executives’ agenda.
+He was awarded a letter of appreciation from the Chairman of VPBank’s Board of Directors for outstanding contribution to bank’s success 2 years in a row.
-Solid banking experience in a dynamic emerging economy where I used my strong planning & execution skills to build & manage teams engaged in; framing & implementing award winning data management strategies and providing invaluable decision analytics to stakeholders.
+Vivek has spent more than 8 years working in Vietnam during which he built and managed award winning teams engaged in - framing & implementing sound data management strategies and providing invaluable decision analytics to stakeholders.

-I have proven expertise in assessing business requirements, generating options & implementing solutions with a keen eye on maximizing returns.
-Meticulous in my approach, I operate with a sense of urgency and thrive in a fast paced setting.

-I regularly deliver talks at conferences around the region sharing my knowledge & experience in areas like Data Governance, Data Warehousing, Business Intelligence, Business Analytics (Predictive Modelling), MIS & Reporting, CRM etc.
+A top rated speaker at conferences, Vivek has vast experience in areas like Data Governance, Data Warehousing, Business Intelligence, Business Analytics, MIS & Reporting, CRM, etc.
+His data-driven approach and framework for organizations has featured in Journal of Digital Banking published by Henry Stewart Publications, UK.

+Vivek lives in Hanoi with his wife Nguyen Thi Thu and two daughters, Arianna & Alysha.

 ---

 ## Honors and Awards